 - Safety: Ensure the safety of all citizens and visitors who access our State waterways and lands.

-Remember to get your boat registration renewed if necessary and to check the date on your flares, and make sure you fire extinguisher is fully charged.
-All safety equipment must be on the vessel at the time of the Vessel Safety Check.
-If you have any questions on vessel checks, Bill Tower can be reached at 945-3423.
+Remember to get your boat registration renewed if necessary, check the date on your flares, and make sure you fire extinguisher is fully charged.